Subhransupanda2000/daily-work-update/cd/readme.md

 * Reduced Flexibility: The use of keywords and reserved words can also reduce the flexibility of a programming language.
 It may not be possible to use certain words or phrases in a way that is intuitive to the programmer.

-* Below is previous year GATE question on Lexical analysis. https://www.geeksforgeeks.org/lexical-analysis-gq/ Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above